 This mosquito is often referred to as the “Forest Day mosquito” because it feeds primarily during the day which is a far cry from the evening feeding mosquitoes we have come to know and hate.
 Asians will feed at night as well, but predominately when a full moon is present, which adds to the macabre manner of this ferocious mosquito.

 The breeding habits of the Asian Tiger mosquito are different in that they are “container breeders”.
 They don’t need to seek out a creek bed or bird bath to lay their eggs.
 These mosquitoes prefer smaller pockets of moisture such as holes in trees, empty soda cans and small containers such as the corners of flower pots, or any little thing we leave lying around that water can collect in is perfect for them to start their brood.

-Mosquito Squad of the North Shore can apply a barrier spray to your property to eradicate the Asian Tiger mosquito and control their populations.
+Mosquito Squad of the North Shore can apply a barrier treatment to your property to eradicate the Asian Tiger mosquito and control their populations.
 Common sense knowledge is also key to controlling their populations on your property.
 Check your surroundings on a regular basis to make sure it is free of any container that could fill with water, even the smallest container makes a perfect nursery for an Asian Tiger mosquito.
 Keep bushes, shrubbery and grass clippings picked up as to not harbor moisture.